tonk-labs/schola-notes/content/KZG.md

 ### Prover Efficiency
 - The prover's work involves computing $w(x)$ and exponentiations
-- Efficient algorithms like [[1725903044-fast-fourier-transform|Fast Fourier Transforms (FFT)]] can optimise polynomial operations when dealing with large degrees.
+- Efficient algorithms like [[fast fourier transform|Fast Fourier Transforms (FFT)]] can optimise polynomial operations when dealing with large degrees.

 ## Applications of KZG Commitments
 ### zk-SNARKs